Six Ways Legacy Systems Expose Healthcare Organizations to Security Risks

 Six major security risks lurking in legacy systems.

 1. Easy Back-Door Entry – Unsupported or end-of-life systems with silos of data stored in outdated systems are the easiest entry points for hackers.
 Network servers are the target for more than 50 percent of all hacking-related breaches.
 Poor security protocols and weak infrastructure make it easy for a hacker to gain access to a legacy system and then move freely throughout the network.
-There can be upwards of 30-40 legacy systems running in maintenance mode at a health system that are ripe for attack.
+There can be upwards of 30-40 legacy systems running in maintenance mode at a health system that is the equivalent of having unlocked doors and windows unlocked and ripe for attack.

 2. Lack of Vendor Support – With outdated systems, there often is a lack of regular security updates which leaves them open to cyber-attacks.
-A lack of support from the manufacturer can result in a lack of available security patches.
+A lack of support from the manufacturer means a lack of available security patches.

 3. Technical Risk – Legacy software kept running in read-only mode is ripe for corruption, breakdown, cyberattack or even internal threats.
 There also may be a lack of internal system experts who are familiar with how to operate the legacy system which can further complicate workflows.